-Your gender-affirming care physician or nurse practitioner will need to request approval from PEI Medicare for any out-of-province surgery.
-Some gender-affirming surgical procedures are performed on PEI, however most gender-affirming surgeries will be referred out-of-province to the Centre Métropolitain de Chirurgie (CMC), also known as GRS Montreal.
+Some gender-affirming surgical procedures are performed in PEI, however most gender-affirming surgeries will be referred out-of-province.
 In general, travel and accommodation costs are not covered.

 Your health care provider who referred you for surgery will have information that is most relevant to your unique situation.
-Have a consultation about what you should do to prepare for surgery and how to plan for after-surgical care.
+Consult with them about what you should do to prepare for the procedure and how to plan for post-procedure care.

 If you require medical assistance after your surgery, please contact your surgeon and/or your referring physician or nurse practitioner.
 Urgent care can be accessed through a walk-in clinic or the emergency department of your local hospital.
 If you are not sure who to see, you can call 811 to get health advice from a registered nurse.

 How can I change my name and gender on my PEI Health Card?

 To legally change your name, you must be 18 years of age or older and reside in PEI for at least three months.
 If you are the legal guardian of a minor under the age of 18 who has been living in the province for at least three months, you can apply to legally change their name on their behalf.
 Learn more about legally changing your name and the applicable fees.

 As of June 2016, the Vital Statistics Act [PDF | 220 KB] was amended to make it easier for gender-affirming people to change their gender on government issued identification.
 You can apply to change your gender on your birth certificate by submitting: